Information about the Code of Conduct for Members of Council

 - Members are not required to list the names of attendees for community events of a social, protocol or ceremonial nature or events involving large groups (over 10 people), school events or similar events where no City business is transacted or the names of any minors receiving hospitality.

-Special Events attended by Members
+(c) Special events attended by Members

 - Exact name of event must be provided;